mabel-dev/opteryx/docs/04 Internals/02 Query Engine/01 Parser.md

 tagger, which essentially looks for keywords, punctuation and variables.

 The second pass builds on this to correct the naive tagger.

+## AST Builder

+Bulds an Abstract Syntax Tree of the Query.

+Also does the following
+- Expands BETWEEN statements to a `X > n AND Y < m` condition age BETWEEN 18 and 35 -> age > 18 AND age < 35
+- Collates any OR repeat checks against the same field to an IN statement year = 2021 or year = 2022 -> year in (2021, 2022)
+- Converts literals into their data types (INT, FLOAT, LIST, STRUCT)